usegalaxy-eu/pulsar-network-docs/source/rabbitmq.rst

 Pull request on GitHub
 ----------------------

-In order to retrieve the RabbitMQ credentials from usegalaxy-eu team, a Pull Request on their `Ìnfrastructure Playbook repository <https://github.com/usegalaxy-eu/infrastructure-playbook>`_ **is manadatory**
+In order to retrieve the RabbitMQ credentials from usegalaxy-eu team, a Pull Request on their `Infrastructure Playbook repository <https://github.com/usegalaxy-eu/infrastructure-playbook>`_ **is manadatory**

 .. note::